-- 15) Make-ups will be granted only when justified.
-If you know ahead that you will have to miss lab, notify your TA and Dr. Jacobs in advance.
-If you are sick and cannot reach anyone before lab, you will have to present written evidence of the illness.
-If you are not feeling well, do not come to lab.
-There are 6 sections of lab, make ups are very easy to fit in. - 16) If you are involved in a laboratory accident, you must go to the infirmary for treatment. - 17) Students requesting classroom accommodation must first register with the Dean of Students Office.
-The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
+- 18) If you are involved in a laboratory accident, you must go to the infirmary for treatment. - 19) Students requesting classroom accommodation must first register with the Dean of Students Office.
+The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation. - 20) Should school be closed due to a storm, the schedule will be pushed back for makeups.